Written by Eliska Prusova

 2 lbs boiled potatoes

 Cut the cleaned head of white cabbage in two and cut out the cabbage stalk.
 Slice the cabbage into strips, scald it with boiling water, and strain it.
 Gently pour water onto the cabbage and, while stirring occasionally, stew it until it turns medium-tender.
-Fry the finely chopped onion in the oil until it turns pink, add the ground caraway seeds, blend it with one tablespoon of sifted all-purpose flour, and fry at a moderate heat.
+Fry the finely chopped onion in the oil until it turns pink, add the ground caraway seeds.
+Then blend it with one tablespoon of sifted all-purpose flour, and fry at a moderate heat.
 Mix the grated potato into the cabbage.
 Stew until it turns tender.
 At the end, season the cabbage with sugar, salt and vinegar, depending on your taste, and stew briefly once again.

 Press the cool, boiled and peeled potatoes or grind them in a meat grinder.
 Add the whipped egg, sifted Wondra instant flour, and semolina durum wheat flour and salt it.
 Make a tough dough and divide it to four equal pieces.
 Make small cylinders of each piece.
 Put them into boiling water and boil 15-20 minutes.
 Afterwards, take the boiled dumplings out of the water and slice them.